Myanmar's ousted leader Suu Kyi moved from prison to house arrest due to heat, military says

 Suu Kyi's health has reportedly deteriorated in prison.
 In September last year, reports emerged that she was suffering from symptoms of low blood pressure including dizziness and loss of appetite, but had been denied treatment at qualified facilities outside the prison system.

 News about Suu Kyi is tightly controlled by the military government, and even her lawyers are banned by a gag order from talking to the media about her cases.
-Her legal team has faced several hurdles, including being unable to meet with her to receive her instructions since they last saw her in person in December 2022.
+Her legal team also has been unable to meet with her face to face since December 2022.

-Whether the latest move was meant to be temporary was not announced.
+Whether the latest move is meant to be temporary was not announced.

 Before being sent to prison, Suu Kyi was reportedly held in a military safe house inside an army base.

-Other prisoners were released for the Thingyan New Year holiday, state-run MRTV television announced Wednesday, but it wasn’t immediately clear how many were pro-democracy activists and political prisoners who were detained for protesting army rule.
+Other prisoners were released for the Thingyan New Year holiday, state-run MRTV television announced Wednesday, but it wasn’t immediately clear how many were political detainees.
 Aung Myo Kyaw of the Assistance Association for Political Prisoners said the group had heard of 7-10 people released in Yangon and nine from a prison in the central regions of Magway.

+Local media in the northern state of Kachin reported that Hkalam Samson, former head of the Kachin Baptist Convention and chairman of the Kachin National Consultative Assembly, was among those freed.
+A resident of the state's capital, Myitkyina, who said he visited the prison to welcome Samson's release, posted a brief video of the laughing and smiling minister being greeted outside the prison.
+The visitor asked to remain anonymous to safeguard his personal security.

+Samson was a prominent advocate of human rights in Myanmar and in 2019 was part of a delegation that met U.S. President Trump at the White House to discuss the military's abuse of ethnic minorities.
+He was detained in December 2022 while preparing to fly to Thailand for a health checkup, and in April last year was handed a six-year prison term after being convicted of violating laws on unlawful association, incitement and counter-terrorism.

 MRTV said that the head of the ruling military council, Senior Gen. Min Aung Hlaing, had pardoned 3,303 prisoners, including 28 foreigners who will be deported from Myanmar.
 He also reduced sentences for others.
 Mass amnesties on the holiday are not unusual in Myanmar.